Farmer-to-Farmer Program Overview

 The current program is working primarily in Nicaragua, Haiti, Guatemala, and the Dominican Republic, as well as in other countries throughout the hemisphere (F2F Flex opportunities).
 Find out more about how to Volunteer and check out the links to the right to read newsletters and success stories, see photos and find out more about the program.

 The program has had an impact throughout the hemisphere.
 Read impact stories and more on the Farmer-to-Farmer Blog!
+You can also see some impact numbers detailed in our Infographic (PDF).

 Farmer-to-Farmer Flex Program